noahkw/acmetk/docs/configuration.rst

 * rsa_min_keysize (optional): The minimum supported keysize for CSR and account RSA keys.
     Defaults to *2048* if not specified.

+* ec_min_keysize (optional): The minimum supported keysize for CSR EC keys.
+Account EC keys are currently not supported.
+    Defaults to *256* if not specified.

 * tos_url (optional): URL of the terms of service.
     Omitted from the directory if not specified.